-Our Summer Competition Awards’ Event will be held at the Bournemouth West Cliff Hotel, Durley Chine Road, Bournemouth, BH2 5JS on:
+Our Summer Competition Awards’ Event was held at the Bournemouth West Cliff Hotel, Durley Chine Road, Bournemouth, BH2 5JS on Wednesday 16th October at 7.00pm

-Welcome to our Gardening Competition for 2024!
+Welcome to our Gardening Competition for 2025!

 Please print off the forms once downloaded, complete and return as requested or contact us for a hard copy.